mightyleader/Multipeer_Talk/presentation.md

 ##Good candidate for a Singleton*

 ^ Yes I know - Singletons considered harmful -
-The advice I was given in the labs at DubDub was to keep it in a Singleton
+The advice I was given in the labs at DubDub was to use a Singleton for the controller

 ---
 #[fit]Browser